Solomon Sakuragawa

-Solomon Sakuragawa (櫻川 ソロモン, Sakuragawa Solomon) is a Japanese footballer currently playing as a forward for Yokohama FC.
+Solomon Sakuragawa (櫻川 ソロモン, Sakuragawa Solomon) is a Japanese footballer currently playing as a forward for club Cerezo Osaka.

 Early life

 Sakuragawa was born in Chiba.
 He is of Nigerian descent.

 Career

 On 16 December 2019, Sakuragawa was promoted to the first team from the 2020 season.
 On 10 January 2020, it was announced he would train with RC Celta de Vigo's U19 team for two months.
 Sakuragawa scored on his league debut for JEF United on 15 July 2020 against Zweigen Kanazawa, scoring in the 23rd minute.

 On 14 December 2022, Sakuragawa was announced at Fagiano Okayama on loan.
-He scored on his league debut for Fagiano Okayama on 18 February 2023 against Júbilo Iwata, scoring in the 26th minute.
+He scored on his league debut for Fagiano on 18 February 2023 against Júbilo Iwata, scoring in the 26th minute.

-On 3 January 2024, Sakuragawa was announced at Yokohama FC.
+On 3 January 2024, Sakuragawa signed for Yokohama FC.

+On 5 January 2026, Sakuragawa signed for Cerezo Osaka.